kadkhodaei-research-group/GScarceLLM/README.md

 # LLM Strategies for the Scarce LLM Dataset
 This code has been developed with the support of the NSF DMREF Collaborative Project – DMR-2119308.
+## License

+This project is licensed under the Creative Commons License - see the [LICENSE](LICENSE) file for details.

 ![LLM Strategies](images/abstract.png)